Skip to main content

 Every case on this page has the same root cause: a building without an effective communication aid.
 TinkyTown is that aid.

 The ADA has been law since 1990.
 The effective communication requirement has been in federal regulation since 1991.
-The DOJ's digital accessibility deadline for large municipalities hits April 24, 2026.
+The DOJ's digital accessibility deadline for large municipalities hits April 26, 2027 (DOJ extended this one year in its April 2026 interim final rule).
 Civil penalties are now $115,231 for first violations and $230,464 for repeat violations (2024 inflation-adjusted).
-There are no more grace periods.
+These per-violation civil penalties apply to Title III public accommodations; Title II matters are typically resolved by settlement/consent decree.

 Prevention